samlarby/Milestone-Project-1/README.md

 * All wireframes were created using Balsamiq wireframes, all designs for desktop, tablet and mobile are linked here

 ## Testing
+* Navbar
+    * Clicking on each navbar link takes the user to a different webpage.
+All nav links are working from each different webpage.
+The main logo works a link to the homepage on each page as well.

+* Hero image
+    * Hero image is visible on all different website sizes, the one link in the hero image takes the user to the gallery.

 ### Validator Testing